picko1990/tnbanon/README.md

 # TNBAnon
-TNBAnon offers you the ability to anonymously send your coins on [TNBC](http://thenewboston.com) network
+TNBAnon offers you the ability to anonymously send your coins on [TNBC](http://thenewboston.com) network.

 Please follow these steps for testing:
 * Clone and install requirements `pip install -r requirements.txt`
 * Migrate `python manage.py migrate`